doanvanvinhtho/mattermost/server/MM-63240-implementation-plan.md

 ## Implementation Plan

+After each step below, commit the changes and update the implementation plan to mark this step as done.

+### 1. Stop relying on `TeamSettings.ExperimentalViewArchivedChannels`

+- Everywhere we use `TeamSettings.ExperimentalViewArchivedChannels`, replace it with a `if (true)` condition.
+- Now, remove all the dead code paths.
+- Update the tests
+- Update the API documentation as needed.
+- After this change, the `ExperimentalViewArchivedChannels` setting will no longer be used in the codebase.
+- Do not remove it from the configuration block, but mark it as deprecated.

-### 1. Add the New Setting in Config
+### 2. Add the New Config Setting

 - Add `BrowseArchivedPublicChannels` to the `TeamSettings` struct in `/public/model/config.go`
 - Set a default value of `true` in the `SetDefaults()` method
 - Add appropriate JSON tags and documentation
+- Expose the new setting in `/config/client.go` for the frontend to use
+- Update telemetry reporting to include the new setting
+- Add unit tests for the new setting

-### 2. Update API Endpoints for Channel Browsing
+### 2. Update API/App/Store layers

 - Modify the `getPublicChannelsForTeam` endpoint in `/channels/api4/channel.go`
 - Pass the new setting to the App layer

-### 3. Update App Layer

 - Modify the `GetPublicChannelsForTeam` method in `/channels/app/channel.go`
 - Pass the new setting to the Store layer

-### 4. Update Store Layer

 - Modify the `GetPublicChannelsForTeam` method in `/channels/store/sqlstore/channel_store.go`
 - Update the query to conditionally include/exclude archived channels based on the new setting

-### 5. Update Authorization Logic

-- Ensure that users can still access archived channels where they are members
-- Update any permission checks to use the new setting

-### 6. Update Client Config

-- Expose the new setting in `/config/client.go` for the frontend to use

-### 7. Add Migration Logic

-- Add logic to migrate existing `ExperimentalViewArchivedChannels` settings to the new `BrowseArchivedPublicChannels` setting
-- Handle the case where the old setting is false (new setting should also be false)

-### 8. Add Telemetry

-- Update telemetry reporting to include the new setting

-### 9. Add Tests

-- Add unit tests for the new setting
-- Update existing tests that use `ExperimentalViewArchivedChannels`
+### 3. Update e2e tests
-- Add integration tests for the new behavior

-### 10. Maintain Backward Compatibility (Optional)

-- Keep the old setting for a transition period
-- Add deprecation warnings for the old setting

-## Notes

-- The old setting controlled visibility in many places, while the new setting specifically focuses on browsing public channels
-- This change aims to provide more granular control while maintaining a consistent user experience
+- Add a Playwright test to validate that archived channels are hidden when using the `Browse Channels` feature and `TeamSettings.BrowseArchivedPublicChannels` is set to false.
-- We'll need to ensure that users can still access archived channels where they are members, regardless of the new setting's value
+- Add a Playwright test to validate that archived channels are shown when using the `Browse Channels` feature and `TeamSettings.BrowseArchivedPublicChannels` is set to true.

-## Technical Concerns

-- We need to ensure we don't break existing functionality
-- We should consider the impact on API clients that might be using the current behavior
-- We should document the change clearly for administrators